-It was no surprise that at the age of 40 years old, Andrea Collini wanted to spice up her sensual life.
+It was no surprise that at the age of 40 years old, Andreea Collini wanted to spice up her sensual life.
 She met Victor Abbot at work, in Paris.
-She was married for longer than Victor’s age at that time however, she didn’t seem to find happiness in her life anymore.
+She was married for longer than Victor’s age at that time however she didn’t seem to find happiness in her life anymore.
 They met again in Venice and that was the moment they started their affair.
-Victor wasn’t sure if what he felt was love or just carnal desire for her older body.
+Victor wasn’t sure if what he felt was love or just carnal desire for her more mature body.
 Maybe both.
 He just knew he wanted something out of a story.
 He wanted to feel the life going through his veins; he wanted to feel the adrenaline of doing something forbidden.

 Looking at her face, he couldn’t help but notice the imperfections first.
-One of her eyes was smaller than the other and her brown eyes had nothing interesting or alluring.
+One of her eyes was smaller than the other and together they had nothing interesting or alluring.
 Her face was plain and she had a big nose compared to her other features.
-When she was smiling, he could see the wrinkles on her forehead and the ones around her mouth yet her teeth were brand new, since she was a rich woman and could afford it.
-His eyes moved down on her neck, to her chest.
+When she smiled, he could see the wrinkles on her forehead and the ones around her mouth yet her teeth were brand new, since she was a rich woman and could afford it.
+His eyes moved down her neck, to her chest.
 She had implants but they didn’t seem to fit her physique.
 Her upper body wasn’t in concordance to the lower part; she wasn’t in sync.
 She wasn’t perfect, she wasn’t even that pretty; if anything, she was rather naïve for her age.
 But Victor liked that; he liked being the perfect one in their relationship.

 “So, what’s the plan for today?
-Are you going to stay?”
+Will you come back here or-“

 Victor shrugged, knowing she wanted him to return to her and spend a few more hours together.
-She leaned against the table and bit her lip.
-It was intended to be seductive but it looked nothing like it; it looked forced.
+She leaned against the table and bit her lip, intending to be seductive but it looked nothing like it.
 He took a deep breath in and gave her a peck.

 She chuckled and wrapped her hands around his neck.
 They kissed a few more times before he finally got out of her grasp.

 Once outside, he couldn’t help but sigh in relief.
 He got himself into that mess and he enjoyed it greatly but the ending was near.
-It was time for a new discovery; for a new subject.
+It was time for a new discovery.

 His meeting was held in Rome, in one of the buildings near the Trevi Fountain.
-He had only a few more days of work in Italy and then, he would go back home.
+He had only a few more days of work and then he could go back home.
 He missed the British air and the people but mostly, he missed his mother.

 “Look who finally arrived!
 Abbot, you’re late.”
-Victor only brushed his co-worker off, “Do you know even realize just how big is this project?
+Victor brushed his co-worker off, “Do you even realize just how big this project is?
 If we get it, we can finally call ourselves architects.” said the visibly tight-up man.
 He was dressed by the book for such formal events and his hair was sleeked back with the right amount of gel.

 “I know, John.
-That’s why I agreed to come here and spend a year.
+That’s why I agreed to come here and spend a year in this country.
 I wanted to take a look at the Italian architecture and find my muse.” answered the blue eyed man, arranging his tie a bit more.